-Dole is a small, elegant town in the Jura department in east France where streets of 18th-century, neo-classical stone buildings surround the imposing collegiate church of Notre-Dame.
+Dole is a small, elegant town in the Jura department in eastern France where streets of 18th-century, neo-classical stone buildings surround the imposing collegiate church of Notre-Dame.

-- Jura is part of the new Grand Est region
+- Jura is in the Franche-Comté region, part of the new Grand Est region

 - Population just over 25,000

 Dole is in the Doubs river valley, an area of forests, vineyards, rivers, and canals and is halfway between Dijon and Besançon, the very attractive capital of the Jura.

 How to Get There

 Why It's Worth a Visit

 Dole is one of those pretty French towns that seem off the beaten track and reward you with a sense of discovery when you visit.
 It's also one of those French towns that make you feel as if you're living the life of the locals, with plenty of events, particularly in the summer months.